JOsinowo1/FifteenPuzzle/README.md

 2. Toggle music on/off
 3. Choose between 4 different board backgrounds
 4. Track number of moves each session takes
 5. Switch background at any time and continue current game
+6. Congratulate user once puzzle is solved